 As you can see, it’s not a one size fits all approach.

 The average household is suited to a combi boiler.
-Unless you have ridiculously high demand for hot water and heating (dozens of radiators, and multiple showers running at once), there’s a good chance a combi boiler is for you.
+Unless you have a high demand for heating and hot water (dozens of radiators, and several showers running at once), there’s a good chance a combi boiler is right for you.

 Even if your family has a high demand for hot water and heating, there might be a storage combi boiler to suit.

-So, what are the benefits of upgrading to a combi boiler, over your existing conventional setup?
+So, what are the benefits of upgrading to a combi boiler, over your existing conventional (or system boiler) setup?

-Unlike a conventional boiler, a combi heats hot water on demand, rather than having a constant supply of water being heated in a cylinder; that makes them more efficient.
+Unlike a conventional boiler, a combi heats hot water on demand, rather than having a constant supply of hot water in a cylinder; that makes them more efficient.

-The Energy Saving Trust estimates extremely old boilers in large properties, could be costing an additional £305 per year compared with a new one, and that doesn’t even factor in efficiency savings from your combi upgrade.
+The Energy Saving Trust estimates that extremely old boilers in large properties could be adding £840 per year to energy bills compared with a new condensing boiler.
+And that doesn’t even factor in efficiency savings from your combi upgrade.

 If you’ve ever been house hunting, the likelihood is, you’ve come across more than one redundant airing cupboard in your time.
 Most likely, the pipework has been capped, the cylinder that it used to house has been removed, and the property’s heating system has been upgraded to a combi.

-You’ll save tonnes of space when upgrading to a combi.
-Not only can you remove the cylinder from your airing cupboard and the cold feed tank from the loft, there are plenty of manufacturers offering compact boilers, which will sit in a standard sized kitchen cupboard.
+You’ll save tonnes of space when changing to a combi.
+Not only can you remove the cylinder from your cupboard and the cold feed tank from the loft, but there are also plenty of manufacturers offering compact boilers, which will sit in a standard sized kitchen cupboard.

-- Size – will you need to fit it into a small space, such as a kitchen cupboard?
+- Physical dimensions – will you need to fit it into a small space, such as a cupboard?

-Most important here, is warranty.
-We’d not suggest sacrificing warranty to save £100 or so on a new boiler.
-Why?
-The installation could be costing you upwards of £2,700, but the boiler is only to make up around 40% of that cost.
+The installation could cost upwards of £2,700, but the boiler is only to make up around 40% of that cost.

-If you want to go with products from brands that have confidence in their OWN products longevity, we’d suggest choosing one that has a warranty to match.
+If you want to go with products from brands that have confidence in their OWN products’ longevity, we’d suggest choosing one that has a warranty to match.
 Typically, that means going for a 5-year warranty as a minimum.
-However, there are boilers with 10-years warranty, so if your budget can handle it, it’s going to be money well spent.
+However, there are boilers with 10 year warranties, so if your budget can handle it, it’s going to be money well spent.

-Which Installer Should You Choose For Your Combi Upgrade?
+Which Installer Should You Choose For Your Combi Conversion?

 There are literally thousands of installers across the UK.
 Some are small and local, some are national.
 And from what’s available, you’ll see a huge differential in prices quoted for the same job.

 Our suggestion?
-Get researching, and get some prices.
+Start researching and get some prices.